QM-Quality-Manager/v3-docs/content/en/docs/activity/tabs/activity_group.md

 ### Drop-down menus

-- Show for the language: Appears only when you have pressed Layout add.png New activity group or Folder.png Edit activity group.
+- Show for the language: Appears only when you have pressed {{< onlystaticimg src="/images/Layout_add.png" >}} New activity group or {{< onlystaticimg src="/images/Folder.png" >}} Edit activity group.
 The text fields of an activity group can be registered in any language that is activated in the system.

 ### Icons